INSIDE : Learn how to create a gorgeous DIY Striped West Elm inspired tote bag! Perfect for carrying your miscellaneous items around in style.

-The first order of business was purchasing your canvas tote.
-I got mine at Hobby Lobby and there are a ton of options as to what type or style of bag you can select.
-I went for simple with no frills.
+The first order of business is to purchase your canvas totes.
+I got mine at Hobby Lobby but there are a ton of options as to what type or style of bag you can select.
+I went for simple no frills tote bag.

 I then took masking tape (I can’t locate our painter’s tape to save my life) and started blocking out the stripe pattern.
-I started at the middle bottom and worked my way up.
-Leave the strap as is.
+I started at about 2/3 from the bottom and worked my way up.
+Leave the strap as is for now.

 After about an hour, I removed the masking tape.
 Phew, what a lovely surprise so far.

-I cut the ribbon to be wider than the strap and then after they were all sewn on, cut them down to size.
+After all the ribbons were sewn on, I cut them down to size.

-To get the gold color, I tried a new product called *Stencil Spray Fabric Paint, Gold Glimmer.
-I wrapped the entire bag in a plastic bag and taped down the edges just at the edge of the last black stripe.
+I wrapped the entire canvas bag in a plastic bag and taped down the edges just at the edge of the last black stripe.
 I could not have been more pleased with the color.
-It took two quick swipes and was the perfect shimmery gold.
+It took two quick swipes and was the perfect shimmery gold addition.

-Want to see all the things you can paint on a bag?
-Check it.
+Want to see some of the things you can create on a bag?
+Check it!